-Another incredible conservation miracle from China is the Crested Ibis Story.
+Another incredible conservation miracle from China is the crested ibis story.
 These beautiful birds were declared extinct in China and Japan until seven ibis were found in a wetland near Foping, Shaanxi Province, China in 1981 and a breeding program began.
-This population grew and they were reintroduced into Japan in 2008.
+This population grew, and they were reintroduced into Japan in 2008.
 There are currently 130 colonies in China, and in 2012 the first wild ibis hatched in Japan.

 I remember when conservationists encouraged a tourism ban in Alaska to protest predator control.
 All this did was really hurt people like myself who make their living from responsible ecotourism.
-I have also heard many people tell me they would love to visit China with Natural Habitat Adventures, but do not want to support China because of the black market trade of endangered species.
+I have also heard many people tell me they would love to visit China with Natural Habitat Adventures, but do not want to support China because of the black market trade in endangered species.
 Again, only the good people, who are committed to helping put a value on intact wildlife populations, are hurt.
 I am a firm believer that responsible ecotourism is the best way that people can support wildlife conservation.
-So here’s to the wild China that you never hear about on Fox News!
+So here’s to the wild China that you never hear about on the news!

 Great blog Brad and fabulous pics.
 And u r so right , every country has their own issues and protecting our wildeilfe and habitats is something we all need to take a look at and learn the value of doing so.